-threat.
+or terrorist threat.
 These things occur when you are least prepared.
-This is an
+This

 commute and vacations.

-their own for 3 days to a week.
+handle problems on their own for at least a week.

-training and special equipment provide better preparation.
-And nothing
+starting place.
+Experience, training and special equipment provide better

 And that means being a good friend to your neighbors.
 The people who are

 well connected socially to those nearby do the best when disaster strikes.

-The only thing better is to be part of a neighborhood
+The only thing better is to be part of a neighborhood group that prepares

 This document may be freely